The War of Attrition under Uncertainty: Theory and Robust Testable Implications

 No 22-1374, TSE Working Papers from Toulouse School of Economics (TSE)

-Abstract: We study a symmetric-information war of attrition in which the players’ payoffs depend on exogenous market conditions that evolve according to a homogeneous linear diffusion.
-Using that a Markov strategy can be represented as a stopping region along with an intensity measure of stopping, we fully characterize mixed-strategy Markovperfect equilibria through a variational system for the players’ value functions.
+We study a symmetric-information war of attrition in which the players' rewards depend on exogenous market conditions evolving as a homogeneous linear diffusion process.
+Using that a Markovian strategy can be represented by a stopping region along with an intensity measure of stopping, we fully characterize mixed-strategy Markovperfect equilibria through a variational system for the players' value functions.
 When players are asymmetric, in any such equilibrium each player randomizes at a discrete set of thresholds for market conditions.
 As a result, players may alternatively find themselves in a position of strength or weakness on the equilibrium path.
-Delayed concessions occur because a player currently in a position of weakness can hope for market conditions to reverse in his favor.
-In the standard duopoly model of exit under uncertainty, the firms’ stock prices and their return volatilities comove negatively over the attrition region and exhibit patterns documented by technical analysis.
+Delayed concessions occur because a player currently in a position of weakness can hope for market conditions to eventually turn in his favor.
+In the standard duopoly model of exit under uncertainty, the firms' stock prices and their return volatilities comove negatively over the attrition region and exhibit patterns documented by technical analysis.

 Keywords: War of Attrition; Mixed-Strategy Equilibrium; Uncertainty. (search for similar items in EconPapers)